pruhl/rtd-tutorial/docs/source/index.rst

    usage
    api

-Lumache ha its documentation hosted on Read the Docs.
+Lumache has its documentation hosted on Read the Docs.